jaw42/jaw42.github.com/university/Statistics.md

 ### Correlation (r)
 - A measure of the relationship between variables
 - Pearson's r as a quantitative measure of correlation
+- Requires two continuous variables
+- Gives no information on causation
 - *Co-vary*
 	- If the scores for one variable change, the scores for the other variable will chane in a predictable way.